NethermindEth/Forta-Agents/Flexa-Agents/large-deposit-withdrawal/README.md

 This agent detects deposits and withdrawals in Flexa staking contract with an amount that exceeds 1M USD.

+> Amp token price is obtained using chainlink data feeds.

 ## Supported Chains

 - Ethereum